NataliaLKB/learn-git-basics/README.md

 <a name="changes" id="changes"></a>
 ### Making Changes
 Now it is time to make some changes in the project.
-Make yourself a new branch named `update-cheatsheet` and go onto it. open up the file cheatsheet.md in your favourite test editor (I would recommend sublime or atom.
+Make yourself a new branch named `update-cheatsheet` and go onto it. open up the file cheatsheet.md in your favourite test editor.

 As you can see, this contains all the commands you will need to begin using git.
 Continue to add to it all the new commands you learn.
 To begin, here is a command that both creates a branch, and moves you onto it at the same time:

 ```